Da-zv/SweeperGame-with-hints/blueprint.md

 ## Overview

 A classic Minesweeper game with user interface and an AI-powered hint feature.
-The AI hint feature uses Groq API with openai gpt oos 20B model to suggest the next best move.
+The AI hint feature uses Groq API with qwen/qwen3-32b model to suggest the next best move.

 ## Style, Design, and Features